 Every great content strategist has six core strengths.
 Brittany Berger spells them out.

 It’s a statistic you’re tired of reading.
 As a content marketer, it both depresses and embarrasses you.
 But as more brands start doing content marketing, a smaller percentage of content marketing strategies are actually effective — or measurable enough to say so.
 According to the 2017 B2B Content Marketing Benchmarks, Budgets, and Trends North America report produced by Content Marketing Institute and MarketingProfs, just 34 percent of B2B marketers say their organizations are extremely or very effective at content marketing.

 Don’t be one of the marketers blindly creating content.
 We’ve all had our strategy blunders.
-But it’s time to move on and become the content strategist you know you can be — one who sets an example.
+But it’s time to move on and become the content strategist you know you can be — one who sets an example and answers all the top content strategy questions.
 Maybe if you embody and practice enough of them at once, you can actually be a best practice.

 Here are the six skills you need to achieve that lofty goal: